Millions of people count popcorn as their favorite snack.

 The Two Main Varieties of Popcorn

-There are two main types of popcorn kernels: yellow kernels and white kernels.
-Yellow kernels are a medium to large size and the popped popcorn has a yellowish hue.
-White kernels, on the other hand, are a little bit smaller and very white when popped.
-White kernels are also softer and not quite as crunchy as yellow popcorn.
+Yellow kernels are a medium-to-large size with a yellowish hue.
+White kernels, on the other hand, are white when popped and a little bit smaller.
+They’re also softer and not as crunchy as yellow popcorn.

 Both varieties of popcorn work well in specific scenarios and each has a preferred use.
-It is good to know the differences between the types of popcorn so that you choose the right kind for the occasion is important.
-No matter which type of popcorn kernels you choose, you can rest assured that you are choosing one of the healthiest snack options out there.
+It’s good to know the differences between the types of popcorn so that you choose the best one for the occasion.

 Yellow popcorn got its name thanks to the light yellow color of the popped kernel.
 You won’t be surprised to learn that yellow popcorn comes from yellow corn.
 Many people look at yellow popcorn and immediately associate it with a buttery flavor.
-It does look like it is covered in butter even when it is plain.
+It does look like it’s covered in butter even when it’s plain.

-Many people think that white popcorn is healthier than yellow popcorn kernels.
-However, white popcorn has about the same nutritional value as yellow popcorn.
-Both popcorn varieties are great, healthy snack options for any day.
+Many people think that white popcorn is healthier than yellow popcorn.
+The truth is that white popcorn has about the same nutritional value as yellow popcorn.
+Both popcorn varieties are great, healthy snack options.

-All popcorn varieties will actually pop into two different shapes: snowflake-shaped popcorn or mushroom-shaped popcorn.
+All popcorn varieties will pop into two different shapes: snowflake or mushroom-shaped.
 Both the white variety and the yellow variety of popcorn can make either shape.
 It really just depends on the kind of popcorn you have.

-Mushroom shaped popcorn looks like a little ball.
+Mushroom-shaped popcorn looks like a little ball.
 It usually has specks or raised dots that make it look like a round mushroom.
-Most mushroom shaped popcorn is about the same size and fairly uniform looking.
+Most mushroom-shaped popcorn is about the same size and fairly uniform.

 Snowflake popcorn is also called butterfly popcorn.
-It has lots of arms and knobs that reach out in all different directions.
+It has lots of arms and knobs that reach out in all sorts of directions.
 Each popped kernel of snowflake popcorn is different and unique, just like snowflakes.

 Popcorn Shape Uses

-Mushroom shaped popcorn is quite sturdy and holds up well under heavy toppings.
-It is really good for making kettle corn or caramel corn.
+Mushroom-shaped popcorn is quite sturdy and holds up well under heavy toppings.
+It’s really good for making kettle corn or caramel corn.
 The sticky toppings coat the outside of the large, round surface really well.

-The flake shaped popcorn is really good for capturing dry, powdered toppings.
-It also absorbs butter which is why it is a great shape for movie theater popcorn.
-Next time you are out for a movie night, check out the shape of your popcorn and you will see that it is mostly snowflake shaped.
+Snowflake-shaped popcorn is really good for capturing dry, powdered toppings.
+It also absorbs butter which is why it’s perfect for movie theater popcorn.
+Next time you catch a film with your friends, check out your popcorn’s shape and you'll see that it is mostly the snowflake kind.

 How to Take Advantage of the Main Difference in Popcorn

-If you are trying your hand at homemade kettle corn, a mushroom-shaped popcorn is definitely best.
-It will hold the weight of the flavored coating well and give you soft, chewy pieces.
-But, if you are just looking to make popcorn to enjoy as a workday snack, grab some white popcorn kernels.
+But if you’re just looking to make popcorn to enjoy as a workday snack, grab some white popcorn kernels.
 The smaller hull is less likely to get stuck in your teeth.